Advertisement

 “Agents reported transactions not available online and inefficiencies; calling for improvements to OSfA and Practice Mail to help them better support clients without needing to call the ATO.”

 Consultation for the review is open until 10 April.
-Registered agents can participate by registered for a webinar, on 27 March or 2 April, completing a short survey or making submission.
+Registered agents can participate by registering for a webinar on 27 March or 2 April, completing a short survey, or making a submission.

 The review report is expected to be delivered by August 2026.